satosatoo/LangInfoAPI/README.md

 CRUD API with world languages ​​and resources for learning them.
-Practice of technologies such as Spring Boot, Spring Security, Date Base (PostgreSQL).
+Practice of technologies such as Spring Boot, Spring Security, PostgreSQL.